topac/twitch-plays-pokemon-keypad/README.md

-This is chrome extension to pokemon at twitch.tv using your keyboard
+A chrome extension to play Pokemon at twitch.tv using your keyboard.

 http://www.twitch.tv/twitchplayspokemon